 It was time to head out of Dodge and take an adventure to Williamsport, Pennsylvania, and Pennsylvania’s Grand Canyon.

-Williamsport is a quiet, almost eerie town where there wasn’t a soul or dog on the street.
+Williamsport is a quiet, almost eerie town without a soul or dog on the street.
 In exploring the small town

 The captain was kind and offered me the wheel as he explained the instruments’ panel.